angr/cle/README-SMEAGLE.md

 # Smeagle Facts

 This is a variant of cle modified to generate json corpora.
 You can use the [dev.py](dev.py) script to run any particular example.
+First, install dependencies:

 ```bash
 $ python -m venv env